facebook/react-native-website/docs/linking.md

 Determine whether or not an installed app can handle a given URL.

+The method returns a `Promise` object.
+When it is determined whether or not the given URL can be handled, the promise is resolved and the first parameter is whether or not it can be opened.

 **Parameters:**

 | Name | Type   | Required | Description      |